-Did you experience much violence when you where a child?
-I did, and feel that same emotional and sickly bruise when I battle, when you’re beaten and kicked and punched, or when you beat and kick and punch.
+Did you experience much violence when you were a child?
+I did, and feel that same emotional and sickly bruise when I battle when you’re beaten and kicked and punched, or when you beat and kick and punch.
 It leaves you exhausted and upset, it’s an animal feeling, base, but pure, it feels like you’re living, your heart beating.

 Such battles are like this, but most times you pick a fight, and easy thing to do, just take one side or the other, just not the same, and begin.
-Most cases this little shove comes unexpected, your opponent shocked, that ‘I though you were on my side” look in their faces.
-You push them again, and they push back, but never so hard, the “You know what I’m not that bothered” or “I don’t actually know” most often then white flag.
+In most cases this little shove comes unexpected, your opponent shocked, that ‘I thought you were on my side” look in their faces.
+You push them again, and they push back, but never so hard, the “You know what I’m not that bothered” or “I don’t actually know” most often the white flag.
 But why fight in the first place, why be so abrasive, an asshole, when you could be talking about climbs or books or weather.

 I lay in bed and look at pictures of Trump on top of bonfires and wonder how sick good people have become, no better than the worse, even only for a ‘bit of fun’.

 “Who would you vote for” I’m asked a hundred times, and when I say neither, you can see it through their transparent certain eyes “he means he’d vote for Trump”.

 I make a plea on a friend’s Facebook page for good people not to lose their minds, to not get bogged down blind loyalty to anyone who wishes to be God of the word, but get only “Andy, you sound like a Donald Trump supporter who won’t admit it.”
 I despair.